I3ck/giV/README.md

---repo         path to the git repository that should be versioned --cfg          path to the configuration file (explained above) --branch       the branch that should be versioned, default being master --outputformat the format of the final output
+--repo         path to the git repository that should be versioned --cfg          path to the configuration file (explained above) --branch       the branch that should be versioned, default being master --label        label to be used in the output semver, default being alpha --outputformat the format of the final output
                [OutputVersion, OutputYAML, OutputJSON]
                OutputVersion being the default